 The Company considers all short-term investments with an original maturity of three months or less when purchased to be cash equivalents.
-As of December 31, 2020, the Company had \$345.0 million in cash equivalents.
+The Company had no cash equivalents as of December 31, 2021 and 2020.

 Investments Held in Trust Account